weiyithu/NerfingMVS/README.md

   ```
   sh demo.sh $scene_name
   ```
-  Since our work relies on COLMAP currently, our results are largely dependent on the quality of COLMAP reconstruction.
+  Since our work currently relies on COLMAP, the results are dependent on the quality of the acquired poses and sparse reconstruction from COLMAP.

 ## Acknowledgement
 Our code is based on the pytorch implementation of NeRF: [NeRF-pytorch](https://github.com/yenchenlin/nerf-pytorch).
 We also refer to [mannequin challenge](https://github.com/google/mannequinchallenge).